Left: Colorized SEM image of a soybean cyst nematode and an egg (photo: WSU Extension)

 - And finally, I hope those of you who are interested in farming or gardening will leave this class with practical insight about the invisible processes occurring in your own backyards.

 Each week, there will be three one-hour lecture periods designed to introduce fundamental concepts of soil science and ecology.
+Occasionally we will do a field trip or other activity during the lecture slot.
 Four exams will test your mastery of the materials we discuss.
-We will have one field trip and a research project to provide hands-on experience.
+We will have two short field trips and a research project to provide hands-on experience.

 - Required textbook: N.C.
 Brady and R.R.
 Weil, Elements of the Nature and Properties of Soils 3e.
 Prentice Hall, 2009.